EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Abstract

 \section{Abstract}

-Deep Neural Network (DNN) based video analytics empowers many computer vision-based applications to achieve high recognition accuracy.
-To reduce inference delay and bandwidth cost for video analytics, the DNN models can be deployed on the edge nodes, which are proximal to end users.
-However, the processing capacity of an edge node is limited, potentially incurring substantial delay if the inference requests on an edge node is overloaded.
-While efforts have been made to enhance the video analytics by optimizing the configurations on a single edge node, we observe that multiple edge nodes can work collaboratively by utilizing the idle resources on each other to improve the overall processing capacity and resource utilization.
-To this end, we propose a Multiagent Reinforcement Learning (MARL) based approach, named as EdgeVision, for collaborative video analytics on distributed edges.
-The edge nodes can jointly learn the optimal policies for video preprocessing, model selection, and request dispatching by collaborating with each other to minimize the overall cost.
-We design an actor-critic based MARL algorithm with an attention mechanism to learn the optimal policies.
-We build a multi-edge-node testbed and conduct the experiments with real-world datasets to evaluate the performance of our method.
-The experimental results show our method can improve the overall rewards by 33.6\%-86.4\% compared with the most competitive baseline methods.
+Deep Neural Network (DNN)-based video analytics significantly improves recognition accuracy in computer vision applications.
+Deploying DNN models at edge nodes, closer to end users, reduces inference delay and minimizes bandwidth costs.
+However, these resource-constrained edge nodes may experience substantial delays under heavy workloads, leading to imbalanced workload distribution.
+While previous efforts focused on optimizing hierarchical device-edge-cloud architectures or centralized clusters for video analytics, we propose addressing these challenges through collaborative distributed and autonomous edge nodes.
+Despite the intricate control involved, we introduce EdgeVision, a Multiagent Reinforcement Learning (MARL)-based framework for collaborative video analytics on distributed edges.
+EdgeVision enables edge nodes to autonomously learn policies for video preprocessing, model selection, and request dispatching.
+Our approach utilizes an actor-critic-based MARL algorithm enhanced with an attention mechanism to learn optimal policies.
+To validate EdgeVision, we construct a multi-edge testbed and conduct experiments with real-world datasets.
+Results demonstrate a performance enhancement of 33.6\% to 86.4\% compared to baseline methods.